 Leader-Led Action Plans

-Nine company leaders, and Bill Staples our CEO and Tracy Williams our Chief People and Diversity Officer, work together to ensure that our commitment to diversity, equity, and inclusion, is put into practice around the globe.
+Nine company leaders, and Tracy Williams our Chief People and Diversity Officer, work together to ensure that our commitment to diversity, equity, and inclusion is put into practice around the globe.

 We’ve created tools designed to integrate equity into everything we do—from hiring and promotions, to identifying potential leaders and giving all Relics career growth opportunities.
-Here are some of our latest milestones.
+Here are some of our accomplishments in 2021:

-Launched a women’s sponsorship program pairing more than 25 executives with female protégés in our product organization
+Launched a women’s sponsorship program pairing more than 25 executives with women protégés in our product organization.

 The Mikey Rule

-Rolled out this year to boost active sourcing for underrepresented talent
+Rolled out to boost active sourcing for underrepresented talent.

-Launched Hiring for Success training to ensure consistency in selecting and hiring talent
+Launched Hiring for Success training to ensure diversity when selecting and hiring talent.

-In order to do our part to build a broader tech community and expand the pipeline of talent, we sponsor, participate in and host events like these.
+We're doing our part to build a broader tech community and expand the pipeline of talent.
+For example, we sponsor, participate in, and host events like these:

-As part of BIPOC in Tech, we sponsored this event to help Allies of the BIPOC community become co-conspirators for change, and turn their passion and support into action.
+As part of BIPOC in Tech, we sponsored this event to help Allies of the BIPOC community become accomplices for change, and turn their passion and support into action.

 Providing a sense of belonging.